 Almost always.
 Every parent has a legal duty to support his or her natural or adopted child.
 Although the custodial parent typically receives child support payments from the noncustodial parent, that is not an absolute.
-Although unusual, if appropriate under the unique circumstances, the judge may order the custodial parent to pay child support.
+Although unusual, if appropriate under the unique circumstances, the judge may order the custodial parent to pay child support in AZ.
 Child support payments are in an amount calculated to meet the reasonable needs of the child for health, education, and maintenance, taking into consideration the incomes, child care costs, health insurance costs, and so on, of each parent.

-How long is child support paid?
+How long is child support paid in Arizona?

 The court sets a termination date in the child support order.
 Child support is presumed to terminate on the last day of the month of the youngest child’s 18th birthday, that is, the youngest child covered by the support order.
 If the court finds that the youngest child is unlikely to finish high school by age 18, then the support terminates on the last day of the month of anticipated graduation or on the child’s 19th birthday, whichever happens first.